Washington Park Man Sentenced For Firearm Offense

-This investigation was conducted by the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), the Washington Park Police Department, the United States Marshals Service (USMS), the Illinois State Police, and the Illinois Department of Corrections.
+The investigation was investigated by the Federal Bureau of Investigation and the Illinois State Police.
 The case resulted from the efforts of the WAVE (Working Against Violent Elements) Task Force, which focuses its efforts on combating violent crime in East St. Louis, Washington Park, and surrounding communities.
-WAVE was formed in November 2009, and is a collaboration of law enforcement officers from the Illinois State Police, the Metropolitan Enforcement Group of Southwestern Illinois (MEGSI), the St. Clair County Sheriff’s Department, the East St. Louis Police Department, the Federal Bureau of Investigation, the ATF, and the USMS.
 The WAVE Task Force receives financial support through the Department of Justice’s Project Safe Neighborhoods (PSN) initiative, a nationwide federal program which endeavors to address gun-related violence.

-The case was prosecuted by Assistant United States Attorney Liam Coonan.
+This was prosecuted by Special Assistant United States Attorney Matthew H. Brooks.